nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 uses DIV instead of SUB.

 **Write a throttle test:**
-Add the followint to the top of the `Tester.cpp` file:
+Add the following to the top of the `Tester.cpp` file:

 ```C++
 #define CMD_SEQ 0